ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 date: 2025-08-22 18:00:00 +0000
 ---

-Beatmap Spotlights are back for the Summer 2025 Season!
-Check out the fresh selection of beatmaps and compete for the highest placement in the seasonal rankings!
+The Beatmap Spotlights are back for the summer 2025 season!
+Check out the fresh selection of beatmaps and compete for highest placement in the seasonal rankings!

 ![](/wiki/shared/news/2025-08-22-beatmap-spotlights-summer-2025/banner.jpg)